Be Good and Ready

 Being disaster ready means that:

-- You have an emergency plan in place so that you, your family and staff know what to do in an emergency;
+- You have a Household Emergency Plan in place so that you, your family and staff know what to do in an emergency;

 - You have insurance to help protect your home, family and business.